PE - Prayer Intensified

 III.
 Perturbed by those who disregard God’s Word (136)

 The more we love God’s Word, the bolder our praying and the deeper our passion will be for his truth.

 One legacy of the Book of Psalms, especially Psalm 119, is the permission they give us to express our emotions fully and freely to the Lord.
 The authors of the psalms were never reticent to display how they were feeling about God’s greatness and the beauty of his Word, about those who had faithfully kept his commands as well as those who had flagrantly rebelled against him.
-The negative over-reaction among many Evangelicals toward charismatic enthusiasm has tragically caused many Bible-believing Christians to distrust their feelings and to shrink from expressing their heartfelt emotions to the Lord whether in public worship or in private devotion.
+The negative over-reaction among many followers of Jesus toward charismatic enthusiasm has tragically caused many Bible-believing Christians to distrust their feelings and to shrink from expressing their heartfelt emotions to the Lord whether in public worship or in private devotion.
 While that fear is gradually fading away, many of us still tend to repress rather than express outward displays of passion for God.

 If the psalmist could open his mouth and pant like an animal for God’s righteousness and then express his grief by weeping floods of tears over the rebellion of fallen sinners, why should we not feel free to do the same if we are genuinely led by the Spirit of God to do so?
 Certainly this is not something that should be staged or manufactured, but when genuine emotions push their way to the surface, we should not forbid their expression in ways that honor the Lord.